MicrosoftDocs/learn/learn-pr/azure/create-long-running-serverless-workflow-with-durable-functions/includes/4-exercise-create-a-workflow-using-durable-functions.md

 1. In the right-hand panel, select **View Files**.
 You might have to scroll horizontally to the right in order to see this menu.

 1. Select **function.json** to view the bindings associated with your new function.
-TThis information specifies any authentication requirements, together with the HTTP methods that can trigger the function.
+This information specifies any authentication requirements, together with the HTTP methods that can trigger the function.
 This file also specifies that the function is a client that starts the orchestration process.
 The file should look like this:

     > [!NOTE]
     > A binding associates resources and other items with a trigger.
 It is a declarative mechanism that removes the need to hard-code references to other services and functions in your code.